 Domestic Violence Prevention and Treatment Grant program

-- Emergency shelter provided either at the center or by arrangement at temporary residential facilities available in the community, that are available to a person who fears domestic or family violence.
+- Emergency shelter provided either at the agency’s facility or by arrangement at temporary residential facilities available in the community, that are available to a person who fears domestic or family violence.

 - A twenty-four (24) hour telephone system to provide crisis assistance to a person threatened by domestic or family violence.